A neurological disorder causes a person to lose motor control of somebody’s regions.

 Why does this malfunction occur?

 It is not entirely known.
-Researchers suspect that there may be certain triggers, including encephalopathies.
+Researchers suspect that there may be specific triggers, including encephalopathies.

 Encephalopathies are disorders that affect brain function.